The Bhagavadgita on Ananya Bhakti: Exclusive Devotion as Liberation's Gateway

 Translation

-bhaktya = by devotion; tu = but; ananyaya = not by other means; sakyah = can be; aham = I; evam-vidhah = in this manner; arjuna = O Arjuna; jnatum = known; drastum = seen; ca = and; tattvena = in reality; pravestum = entered into; ca = and; parantapa = O destroyer of foes.
+bhaktya = by devotion; tu = but; ananyaya = not another or no other; sakyah = can be; aham = I; evam-vidhah = in this manner; arjuna = O Arjuna; jnatum = known; drastum = seen; ca = and; tattvena = reality; pravestum = enter; ca = and; parantapa = O destroyer of foes.

 Meaning